boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/download-dashboards.md

    ![Add Permission](/static/assets/resource-migration/migrate-dashboards-offline/images/add-download-permission.png)

-As we previously outlined the steps for granting download permissions to a user, you can follow a similar process for a group.
+As previously outlined, the steps for granting download permissions to a user can be followed for a group as well.
 Navigate to the group listing page, select `Manage Permissions` for the desired group, and add the download permission.

 ## Limitations of OAuth Data Sources

-* As of now, dashboards that are created with data sources that have OAuth cannot be uploaded successfully.
-Below is the list of data sources with OAuth that cannot be uploaded.<Br>
+* Dashboards created with data sources that have OAuth cannot be uploaded successfully at this time.
+The following is a list of data sources with OAuth that cannot be uploaded.<Br>

       1.Asana
       2.AzureDevOps